agerard57/clickify-main/README.md

-# Clickify Boilerplate
+# Clickify Main

-This is a boilerplate for all Clickify front-end projects.
+This is the front-end of the main website for Clickify.

 ## Installation